Automata and Grammars

 - Department of Theoretical Computer Science

-Students are introduced to basic theoretical and implementation principles of the following topics: construction, use and mutual transformations of finite automata, regular expressions, and regular grammars, translation finite automata, construction and use of pushdown automata, hierarchy of formal languages.
-Knowledge acquired through the module is applicable to creation of algorithms for pattern matching, data compression, translation, simple parsing, and creation of digital circuits.
+Students are introduced to basic theoretical and implementation principles of the following topics: construction, use and mutual transformations of finite automata, regular expressions and regular grammars, translation finite automata, construction and use of pushdown automata, hierarchy of formal languages, relationships between formal languages and automata.
+Knowledge acquired through the module is applicable in designs of algorithms for searching in text, data compression, simple parsing and translation, and design of digital circuits.

 Knowledge of basic data structures and computer programming.

 - Syllabus of lectures:

 1. Motivation to study formal languages.
 Basic notions (language, alphabet, grammar, automaton), Chomsky hierarchy.

 2. Nondeterministic and deterministic finite automata (NFA, DFA), NFA with epsilon transitions.

 3. Operations on automata (transformation to NFA without epsilon transitions, to DFA, minimization), intersection, union.

 4. Programming implementations of DFA and NFA, circuit implementations.

 6. Operations on regular grammars, conversions to FA.